wr0ngway/pytivo-video-manager/README.txt

 those dimensions it will be cropped.

-Once you choose a video file, you will be shown some of the metadata associated with that file, and then have two options - push or delete.
+Once you choose a video file, you will be shown some of the metadata associated with that file, and then have two options - push or delete (delete can be disabled - see configuration above).
 In HD mode, this detail will be on the right side of the screen as you navigate through the directories - it is not on a separate screen

 If you choose delete, you will be asked to press thumbs-up to confirm and when you do, the file and its associated metadata file will be deleted.
 If you press ANYTHING other than thumbs-up, the